java/devjava-content/app/pages/learn/01_tutorial/02_new-features/00_virtual-threads.md

 <a id="thread-locals">&nbsp;</a>
 ## Thread Locals

 A *thread-local variable* is an object whose `get` and `set` methods access a value that depends on the current thread.
 Why would you want such a thing instead of using a global or local variable?
 The classic application is a service that is not threadsafe, such as `SimpleDateFormat`, or that would suffer from contention, such as a random number generator.
-In these cases, a per-thread shared instance makes sense.
+Per-thread instances can perform better than a global instance that is protected by a lock.

 Another common use for thread locals is to provide “implicit” context, such as a database connection, that is properly configured for each task.
-Instead of passing the context from one method to another, the task code simply reads the thread-local variable.
-This is actually hard to get right with thread pools, since you don't want another thread use your database.
-But tasks are mapped 1:1 to virtual threads, so a thread-local context makes sense.
+Instead of passing the context from one method to another, the task code simply reads the thread-local variable whenever it needs to access the database.

-An *inheritable thread-local variable* is a special kind of thread-local variable.
-When a new thread is started, it receives a copy of the parent's inheritable thread locals.
-This is just the behavior that you want for context information, but making these copies can be expensive.
-The copies are necessary because the child thread might mutate the thread-local values.

-Such mutation is uncommon.
-Run with the VM flag `jdk.traceVirtualThreadLocals` to get a stack trace when a virtual thread mutates a thread-local variable.

-Resource-intensive thread locals can be a problem when migrating to virtual threads.
-There will likely be far more of them than threads in a thread pool, and now you have many more expensive instances.
+Thread locals can be a problem when migrating to virtual threads.
+There will likely be far more virtual threads than threads in a thread pool, and now you have many more thread-local instances.
 In such a situation, you should rethink your sharing strategy.

+To locate uses of thread locals in your app, run with the VM flag `jdk.traceVirtualThreadLocals`.
+You will get a stack trace when a virtual thread mutates a thread-local variable.

 <a id="conclusion">&nbsp;</a>
 ## Conclusion